Bottas heads 'sprint' race qualifying

 Last updated on .From the section Formula 1

-Mercedes' Valtteri Bottas beat team-mate Lewis Hamilton to pole position for Saturday's Italian Grand Prix 'sprint' race.
+Mercedes' Valtteri Bottas beat team-mate Lewis Hamilton to qualify fastest for Saturday's Italian Grand Prix 'sprint' race.

 The Finn beat Hamilton by 0.096 seconds, with Hamilton's title rival Max Verstappen third, 0.411secs behind.